Rag & Bone: History

 Rag & Bone was founded in 2002 by Nathan Bogle and Marcus Wainwright.
 In 2004 the label launched with a men's line and a women's line followed in 2005.
 In 2006, Bogle left the company and David Neville, who joined the company in 2005, became partner with Wainwright.

 With the help of footwear designer Tull Price, former owner of Royal Elastics and current co-owner of FEIT, Rag & Bone Footwear was founded in 2008.

-Created in Spring 2011 for Rag & Bone /JEAN, the D.I.Y.
-Project sought to flip the traditional photo shoot on its head.
-An ongoing creative initiative, each girl is given a digital camera, a bag of clothes and the same remit – to interpret Rag & Bone /JEAN in their own individual way.
-Models such as Miranda Kerr, Jessica Hart, Lily Aldridge, Poppy Delevingne, Abbey Lee Kershaw and Candice Swanepoel have been a part of this.

-It was in New York in 2001 that Wainwright had the idea to try to make a pair of men's jeans which ultimately took him to Kentucky where he worked with a factory for over 18 months to perfect his product.
-That experience, he cites, as informing the brand’s philosophy.
-Today, Rag & Bone offer men's and women's ready to wear, jeans (under rag & bone/JEAN), footwear and accessories.

-Rag & Bone's footwear line includes the Newbury boot.
+Its footwear line includes the Newbury boot.

-For their SS15 menswear collection, in lieu of a fashion show, they enlisted friends of the brand, including Jerry Seinfeld, Carmelo Anthony, Camille Rowe and Alex McWatt for a portrait photo series shot by Andreas Laszlo Konrath.
+Today, it offers men's and women's ready-to-wear jeans (under rag & bone/JEAN), footwear and accessories.
+For their SS15 menswear collection, in lieu of a fashion show, they enlisted friends, including Jerry Seinfeld, Carmelo Anthony, Camille Rowe for a portrait photo series.

 In October 2015, Wainwright and Neville, who previously spoke at the WWD Menswear Summit, were guest speakers at the WWD CEO Summit where they discussed the brand's trajectory and retail footprint, including their newly opened NY concept store, the General Store.

-In October 2016, Rag & Bone expanded into the world of fragrance with the launch of a line of eight unisex Eau de Parfums.
-Scents included Oddity, Amber, Cypress, Rose, Encens, Oud, Bergamot and Neroli.

-In October 2016 Rag & Bone also signed its first licensing deal for eyewear with Italian eyewear creator, Safilo Group, beginning in January 2018.
+In October 2016, Rag & Bone expanded into fragrance with the launch of a line of eight unisex Eau de Parfums.
+In the same month, it also signed its first licensing deal for eyewear with Italian eyewear creator, Safilo Group, beginning in January 2018.

-Ad campaigns
+In July 2023, Rag & Bone's Chief Merchandising and Design Officer Jennie McCormick took over oversight of womenswear, footwear, and accessories, while Senior Vice President of Design and Merchandising Kyle Sweeney took over menswear and merchandising.

+In April 2024, Guess?, Inc. and WHP Global completed the acquisition of the brand.